2025–26 League 2 (Iran): Seeding

 The teams were seeded according to their performance in the 2024-25 2nd Division, Azadegan League and 3rd Division.
-The relegated teams from 2024–25 Azadegan League and the loser of the Plat-off Match were placed in Pot 1.
+The relegated teams from 2024–25Azadegan League and the loser of the Play-off match were placed in Pot 1.
 The remaining teams from 2024-25 2nd Division were placed in Pot 2 to Pot 6 according to their final league position.
-And the promoted teams from 2024–25 3rd Division were placed in Pot 6 and 7.
+The promoted teams from 2024–25 3rd Division were placed in Pot 6 and 7.